EricZinda/Perplexity/backlog.md

             - you could say that that set is out of the rotation
             - We'd have to collect all the solutions

-Code cleanup:
-- SingleGroupGenerator assumes that, if it gets a new group with the same lineage, that there will be *more* records in it
-    - and furthermore that the records that we already returned are still there
-    - Neither is true anymore because the group handler can completely swap out one set of solutions for an arbitrary different set
-- Get rid of reordering
-  - If you get rid of reordering, then you don't have to worry about unbound in most predications which is nice
-  - But we need a way to optimize somehow, it really is slow
-    - Use the GPU for some parallelization? https://numba.pydata.org/
-  - Timing with reordering:
-    - filesystem: 231.11059
-  - Timing without:
-    - filesystem: 292.00379
-- Get rid of extra arg in relationships
-- Finish removing combinatorics since it simply fails for a lot of cases and complicates the code
-- redo all the noun() type predications to properly return notathing and look like match_all_n_concepts
-- Rename lineage something like disjunction
-- Alternative Implementation for have_v_1_present and _order_v_1_past
-  - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
-    - Anything that needs special handling should go to another routine and be treated as a disjunction (i.e. alternative interpretation)
-      - I.e. things like implied requests
-- Do we still need frames with the new concept handling?
-- lift_style_predication_2
-  - should assert if the predication doesn't allow for > 1 in the set

-Lower Pri:
-- We have 0 menus -> No. you does not have something
-- "who has which dish" doesn't work
-- I don't have *the* soup works because:
-  - there is more than one soup so negation fails, and thus this works
-- I don't have soup / I have soup both work when you have ordered soup
-  - because:
-    - for "I don't have soup" the first MRS is the proper interpretation meaning "not(I have soup)"
-      - but it fails since you *do* have soup, so we keep going
-    - the second interpretation of "I don't have soup" means "check each soup and see if you have it" and there are some that you don't have
-      - so it succeeds and we return this one
-  - Same thing will happen with "I don't have a soup"
-  - Posted a question on the forum for this
-- "how much *is* the soup and salad" is crazy slow and will never work

-- I want to sit down?
-- could I sit down?
-- "I will see menus" --> works, but shouldn't
-- implement future tense get
-  - Will I get a menu?
-- Make "I take a steak" or "I get a steak" say "Did you mean X"
-- "Do I/my son have a menu?" doesn't work
-- "What did I order?" --> Make work for debugging
-- implement past tense get: "Did I get a steak?"
-- Can we automatically call count_of_instances_and_concepts() for conceptual stuff?
-So that we don't have to call it in the group?
-- Make "how much are your dishes" work
-- Verbs should declare what tenses they deal with, if none, they should default to present only
-- Figure out how to make "I want 2 steaks and 1 salad" work
-  - it only sends "2 steaks" to want so that is all that gets checked
-- Get the bill working
-- Make "What is not on the menu?" work properly
-- Fix ontology.
-Right now there are instances on the menu, for example
 - Handle concepts with extra information "bill for the food" failing if we don't know it
-- I'd like 2 steaks at the front door -> doesn't work
 - Not issues: For Example23
   - large files are not in this folder -> Yes, that is true.
     - Interpreted as not(large files in this folder)
-- Not able to update tests for /runparse 0,1 to the actual response that happened
-- Need to be able to run code on the solution group
-  - not() is going to require special processing
 - Bug: It looks like collective only checks for one value???
     - whole_group_unique_individuals.update(binding_value) never adds a set of individuals to the set
-- Build a backend to use for ESL Scenarios
 - make fallback generation more robust
   - at least getting form of words right
-- Test plurals:
-  - each:
-    - the folders have 1 file each
--
-- Dealing with all the duplication of items and combinatorics seems like a waste.
-Seems like there must be a better way that involves symbolics.
-For example
-  - We want a steak
-  - If there are 10 steaks, then want_v_1 will get called 20 times (10 for each person).
-Whereas if "steak" was symbolic it would only get called twice

-- NEED TO UPDATE DOCS FOR VERBS TO MAKE ALL THIS CLEAR:
-  - "I want ham" is a proposition that we want to interpret as a command
-  - For a verb: Succeeding means it "worked" and should add an operation to change the state
-    - it is not modelled as world state as in "I want a burger = True"
-    - Really think about a phrase as setting up all the various variables so that the verb can be called
-      - Really it just means: this is the proper interpretation, but it might be an error, in which case it can do a RespondOperation
-    - delegate to "give me" *as one alternative* if it works, great!
-      - If: it is a proposition and IF pron(I) and IF arguments are bound: There is something concrete they want, next determine how to deal with it
-          - in the doorway: "I want a table" -> give me a table, "I want a place to sit", "I want to eat " (different want_v), I want a burger" -> "Do you want take-out?"

 - Switch the code to use the term "scope-resolved MRS" instead of "well-formed tree" or "scope-resolved tree"
 - 3 files are in a folder together -> There is more than a folder together
   - "together_p" is applied to "a folder" and returns an error that there is more than 1 folder "together"